peromaric/wakanda_task/README.md

 ![image](https://user-images.githubusercontent.com/67732669/183244228-3cb7b7d3-fba1-43a3-bdb2-8adb934071d0.png)

 Here you can actually vote for one or multiple candidates, depending on the number of tokens you have.
 Just select the candidate and press vote, that's it.

+## Contract specifics

+How do the contracts work?
+There's two contracts (https://github.com/peromaric/wakanda_task/tree/main/wakanda_blockchain/contracts) --> wakandaERC20.sol and wakandaVotingContract.sol

+These contracts get compiled and deployed within the blockchain_cont.

+### ERC20 specifics

+function _beforeTokenTransfer - overrides the standard _beforeTokenTransfer function so that only the OWNER may transfer tokens.
+Why?
+Because when someone votes, the tokens get sent to the address of the candidate a voter voted for.
+We don't want anyone to be able to send the tokens and bypass the checks that exist on the server.